-Virginia Beach had seven defined districts for city council elections between 1966-2021, plus four City Council members elected at-large
+Virginia Beach had seven single-member districts for city council elections between 1966-2021, while three City Council members and a mayor were elected at-large

 Source: City of Virginia Beach, Local Election Districts (as of 2015)